readium/go-toolkit/README.md

 Releases for stable versions are available at: https://github.com/Feedbooks/webpub-streamer/releases

+Or with docker installed you can use this commande : sudo docker run --rm -v "$PWD":/usr/src/myapp -w /usr/src/myapp golang:1.8 go get ; go build -v

 ##Live Demo

 A live demo is available at: https://proto.myopds.com/